LCC-CIT/CS295N-CourseMaterials/TermProject/CS295N-TermProjectRequirements.md

 **Write a proposal for your web site that includes:**

 1. A written description of the site.
+2. A list of all the properties in the domain model.
-2. A "site map", in the form of an outline, that shows the navigation links between the pages.
+3. A "site map", in the form of an outline, that shows the navigation links between the pages.
+4. UI sketches for each page.
+Here are some alternatives for making the sketches:
+    - Use pencil and paper, then scan the sketches, or take photos&mdash;but please make them neat, sharp, and clear.
-3. UI sketches for each page.
-You can use pencil and paper, then take a photo of it, or use [Lucid Chart](https://www.lucidchart.com), or [Balsamiq](https://balsamiq.com), or some other computer drawing program.
+    - Use a drawing program like: Paint, [Google Drawings](https://docs.google.com/drawings), [Lucid Chart](https://www.lucidchart.com), [Balsamiq](https://balsamiq.com) or some other computer drawing program.
-4. A list of the properties in the data model.

 Submit all of the above in one document.
-Please use a .pdf or an docx document and don't zip it. (so I can read it online in Moodle).
+Please use a pdf or docx document and don't zip it. (so I can read it online in Moodle).

 **Notes:**